New year, new you? No thanks!

 Accept your needs

-As much as you love your baby, it’s ok to need more than what he gives you.
+As much as you love your baby, needing more than what he gives you is ok.
 Maybe you crave more purpose or predictability, more time to yourself or more support.
-‘Writing down these things will help you tap into how you’re feeling,’ says Nicola.
+"Writing down these things will help you tap into how you’re feeling," says Nicola.

-At the end of every day, get into the habit of spending five minutes jotting down a few things that have made you feel good, and a few things that didn’t.
-‘Look back to see what patterns you can spot,’ says Nicola, ‘and ask yourself, what would have helped me then?’
+At the end of every day, spend five minutes jotting down a few things that have made you feel good and some that didn’t.
+"Look back to see what patterns you can spot and ask yourself, what would have helped me then?" says Nicola.

 Doing this will help you be more objective about working out what support or small changes would make a big difference to you, and this rests entirely on what’s important to you.
 For example, if parenting as a team is something you really value, then something as simple as your partner giving you a hug every morning and saying, 'We’re doing this together' is what you need to sail through your day more smoothly.